kevinblumenfeld/Posh365/Posh365/docs/Set-CloudLicense.md

 ### -------------------------- EXAMPLE 5 --------------------------
 ```
-Connect-ToCloud -Tenant Contoso -AzureADver2
+Connect-Cloud -Tenant Contoso -AzureADver2

 (Get-AzureADUser -SearchString cloud01).userprincipalname | Set-CloudLicense -AddOptions
 ```

 Adds specific options in addition to options that are already in place for each end user.
 If the end-user has yet to have the Sku assigned, it will be assigned with the options enabled - that were specified by the person running the script.
 The options are chosen via a GUI (Out-GridView).
 Each options is listed next to its corresponding SKU to eliminate any possible confusion.

 ### -------------------------- EXAMPLE 6 --------------------------
 ```
-Connect-ToCloud -Tenant Contoso -AzureADver2
+Connect-Cloud -Tenant Contoso -AzureADver2

 (Get-AzureADUser -Department 'Human Resources').userprincipalname| Set-CloudLicense -RemoveSku
 ```